Funding Opportunities Available through the Lurie Cancer Center

-Through the generous support of the H Foundation,the Basic Sciences Research Division of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University has been able to fund research grant applications to the National Cancer Institute (NCI) through two funding mechanisms: Incentive and Bridge Awards.
+Through the generous support of the H Foundation, the Basic Sciences Research Division of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University is able to provide support for projects to stimulate grant applications to the National Cancer Institute (NCI).
+In the current funding environment, these resources from the H Foundation can play a critical role in maintaining the productivity of high-impact basic science research programs.

 Lea Charitable Trust Equipment Grants